-I understand and agree that I am responsible for keeping Dickinson College records up to date with my current physical addresses, email addresses and phone numbers by following the procedure at www.dickinson.edu/studentaccounts.
-The linked procedure is incorporated herein by reference.
-Upon leaving Dickinson College for any reason, it is my responsibility to provide Dickinson College with updated contact information for purposes of continued communication regarding any amounts that remain due and owing to Dickinson College.
+I understand and agree that I am responsible for keeping Dickinson College records up to date with my current mailing addresses, email addresses, and phone numbers by sending an email to Student Accounts.
+Upon leaving Dickinson College for any reason, it is my responsibility to provide Dickinson College with updated contact information for purposes of continued communication regarding any amounts that remain due and owing to Dickinson College, including Dickinson College Institutional loans.